Iron-E/nvim-highlite/README.md

 3. define your highlight groups and links,
 4. and generate your colorscheme.

-Each step is throughly described in the colorscheme template: `src/rnb.erb`.
+Each step is thoroughly described in the colorscheme template: `src/rnb.erb`.

 ## How does it work?